jscaravilli/9BallScoreKeeper/replit.md

   - Enhanced 9-ball with dramatic dual-layer gradient system for maximum visual impact
   - Added hover effects for interactive visual feedback
   - Removed all borders from pool balls for cleaner, modern appearance
+  - Made balls 1-7 15% darker with deeper, more saturated color gradients for authentic pool hall appearance

 ## User Preferences